Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1003/readme.md

 In the development of this task, we utilized several design patterns to structure our code and ensure its maintainability and scalability.
 These patterns include:

-- **Factory Pattern:** This pattern was used to construct complex objects step by step.
-It separates the construction of an object from its representation, allowing the same construction process to create different representations.
 - **Repository Pattern:** The Repository pattern was used to create an abstraction layer between the data access layer and the business logic layer of the application.
 This helps to decouple the application and make it easier to maintain and test.
-- **Service Pattern:** The Service pattern was used to encapsulate business logic and rules.
-This pattern provides a set of methods that any client application can use, and these methods implement the business rules and logic.
 - **Controller Pattern:** The Controller pattern was used in the presentation layer of the application.
 Controllers handle incoming requests, manipulate data using the model, and select views to render to the user